julianlam/feps/fep/fe34/fep-fe34.md

 ## Reciprocal claims

-When the same-origin policy can not be used, a trusted relationship between objects can be established with reciprocal claims.
 Claims are considered reciprocal when one object specifies a claim that is accompanied by a reverse claim specified in another object.

-Example:
+Examples:

-- Any activity performed by an actor can be verified by retrieving it from the actor's outbox.
+- The ownership of an activity can be asserted by including it in the actor's outbox.
+- The ownership of a public key can be asserted by embedding it within the actor document.

 ## Cross-origin relationships